DEVELOPMENT REVIEW BOARD MINUTES

 Upon motion by Jason Farrell, seconded by Teresa Hyndman, and approved by all, the application was moved to public hearing at the July15, 2019 DRB meeting.

-- James Houston presented an application for a new building on 105 Panton Road.
+- William Houston presented an application for a new building on 105 Panton Road.
 Currently 103 and 105 Panton Road are separate parcels.
 As the proposed building will be an extension of the 103 Panton Road business, there is a need for a walkway connecting the two structures through the setbacks.

 The Board questioned the applicant with regard to septic and sewage connections, and items in section 702 and 703 of the regulations.
 They noted that the applicant should be prepared to also provide Article VII information.

-Upon motion by Don Peabody, seconded by Jason Mullen, and approved to all, the application was moved to public hearing for the July 15, 2019 meeting.
+Upon motion by Don Peabody, seconded by Jason Mullen, and approved by all, the application was moved to public hearing for the July 15, 2019 meeting.
 Prior to the hearing the applicant must complete his application, and the Zoning Administrator is to work with him on the potential need to combine the properties if that is needed to accomplish his plans.
 The public hearing should also include Local Act 250 review.

 - Jill Strube, Director of the Boys and Girls Club of Greater Vergennes presented an application to change the use of a portion of the building at 20 Armory Lane.
 Currently 720 square feet on the first floor and 400 square feet on the second floor are zoned for medical office use.
 They propose to change the use of this space to a community center in order to expand the Club.